Two-factor authentication is a technique that helps to make your account more secure. It does this by adding a second step to your login process.

 What is an Authy SoftToken

-An Authy SoftToken is a secret token that is broadcast to the Authy app every 20 seconds.
+An Authy SoftToken is a secret token that is broadcasted to the Authy app every 20 seconds.
 This unique token serves a second factor by which Lytics can authenticate your session.
+Authy is available to download for free as a desktop and mobile app: Download Authy.

 Using Two-Factor Authentication